II pillar

 - you have low risk tolerance,

-- your aim is to preserve your savings and avoid losses.
+- your aim is to preserve your savings and avoid losses

-At least 90% of the Fund's assets are invested in investment grade bonds, money market instruments traded on a regulated market, deposits, shares or other assets of other investment funds investing mainly in the above assets and other assets.
-The money raised for retirement remains stable.
-The assets of the Fund are invested in compliance with the rating restrictions imposed on the conservative pension fund by law.
-The long-term preferred asset class of the fund is low-risk debt instruments.
+- At least 80% of the XS fund assets are invested in investment-grade bonds, money market instruments traded on a regulated market, deposits, units or shares of other investment funds investing mainly in the above assets, and other assets.

 Biggest investments

-The data is presented as at 31.01.2021
+The data is presented as at 31.03.2025

 Biggest investments | |